Systematic Review on Learning-based Spectral CT: Perspectives

-\item Big data construction: It is well known that big data is the prerequisite for data-driven research.
+\paragraph*{Big Data Construction} It is well known that big data is a prerequisite for data-driven research.
 Clearly, it is not easy to have big \ac{PCCT} data for several reasons, including limited accessibility to \ac{PCCT} scans, patient privacy, industrial confidentiality, and so on.
 We believe that this issue must be addressed using simulation tools, and ideally done in a healthcare metaverse.
-Such an idea was discussed as the first use case in a recent perspective article entitled ``Development of metaverse for intelligent healthcare'' \cite{wang2022development}.
+Such an idea was discussed as the first use case in a recent perspective article \cite{wang2022development}.
 Along that direction, virtual twins of physical \ac{PCCT} scanner models can scan patient avatars to produce simulated data.
 Along a complementary direction, a limited number of real \ac{PCCT} scans can be used to train a generative model for realistic image augmentation.
-For example, it was recently shown that the diffusion model can be used to synthesize realistic data without privacy leaking \cite{shi2023conversion}.
-This will facilitate federated learning on much-enlarged datasets.
+For example, it was recently shown that the diffusion model can be used to synthesize realistic data with suppressed privacy leakage \cite{shi2023conversion}.
+This will facilitate federated learning at the level of datasets.